freeside/Freeside/fs_selfservice/wordpress/README.txt

 Usage:

-See the included example_login.php, process_login.php and
+See the included example_login.php, process_login.php, example_selfservice.php
-example_selfservice.php files.
+and view_invoice.php files.
 These files perform a self-service login and display a basic landing page.
 To use, copy them to the wordpress content directory (or a subdirectory), and point your browser to example_login.php